 ENG 170 - Crime and Punishment in Literature

-Course Description: Through history, writers have been fascinated by criminal acts, those who commit them, and those who bring wrong doers to justice.
-This course is a survey of literature exploring the criminal mind and society’s response to criminal acts, and it will consider topics such as the causes of crime, the motivations of criminals and crime fighters, rationales for punishment and the desire for redemption.
-A variety of literary genres will be covered including true crime, fiction, and nonfiction.
+Through history, writers have been fascinated by criminal acts, those who commit them and those who bring wrong doers to justice.
+This course is a survey of literature exploring the criminal mind and society’s response to criminal acts, and will consider topics such as the causes of crime, the motivations of criminals and crime fighters, rationales for punishment and the desire for redemption.
+A variety of literary genres will be covered including true crime, fiction and nonfiction.

-ISLOs: This course supports the development of Written and Oral Communication, Critical Thinking and Social Responsibility.
+ISLOs: This course supports student development of Written and Oral Communications, Critical Thinking, and Social Responsibility.

 Click here for course schedule details, to register for this course, or to view required books for this course.